-The Ursula Building, a new building built with historic intent is the next building and the home of the shop One More Thing.
+The Ursula Building, 13 Front St. is a new building built in the 1990’s with historic intent and the home of the shop Madrona Blossom.

 11. Elkhorn Saloon (1883) 15 NW Front St., now home to the Elkhorn Trading Company.

-10. Judge Lester Still Law Office (1909) 17 N. W. Front Street, now home to Mariti Chocolate Company and Sweet Vacation.
+10. Judge Lester Still Law Office (1909) 17 N. W. Front Street, now home to Briggs Shore Ceramics

 9. Island County Times (1906) 19 NW Front Street, now home to Jan McGregor Studio.